weder96/aws-certification-learning/module-26/README.md

 **Definition**

+AWS **CodeCommit** is a fully managed source control service that hosts Git repositories.
+While AWS CodeCommit is still available, it is being gradually phased out, with new customers unable to sign up for the service after July 25, 2024.
+AWS recommends migrating to a third-party Git solution, such as GitHub.
 - A fully-managed source control service that hosts secure Git-based repositories, similar to Github.
 - You can create your own code repository and use Git commands to interact with your own repository and other repositories.
 - You can store and version any kind of file, including application assets such as images and libraries alongside your code.